future-proof-iot/RIOT-rs/README.md

 ## Minimum Supported Rust Version (MSRV)

-RIOT-rs makes heavy use of Rust unstable features.
+Ariel OS makes heavy use of Rust unstable features.
 For the time being, it is recommended to use a current nightly.

 ## Coding Conventions